axolo/node-dingtalk/README.md

 > return

-Get data or throw [dingtalk error] from Dingtalk Open API.
+Get data or throw [dingtalk error] from Dingtalk OpenAPI.

 ### callback({ signature, timestamp, nonce, encrypt })

 See [dingtalk callback] for help.
 This method use as middleware usualy.

 > params